zmbikayi/zmbikayi.github.io/_pages/about.md

   * Traditional archery: We can say that I am ready for the zombie apocalypse.
 Well, I just have to learn how to make my own arrows and I'll be ready.
 So, whoever is in charge of the apocalypses, please hold on your zombies a little longer.

   * Biking: I measure my performance/ improvement by the number of times I fall, or couldn't control the bike in a drift.
-These metrics are starting to become useless because I can't even remember the last time I fell :satisfied:.
+These metrics are starting to become useless because I can't even remember the last time I fell.

   * Paragliding (Haven't flown in a while though).